TheRenegadeCoder/sample-programs-website/docs/languages/microsoft-macro-assembler/index.md

 ---
+date: '2020-04-23'
+featured-image: programming-languages.jpg
+last-modified: '2020-04-23'
+layout: default
 title: The Microsoft Macro Assembler Programming Language
-layout: default
-date: 2020-04-23
-featured-image: programming-languages.jpg
-last-modified: 2020-04-23

 ---

 Welcome to the Microsoft Macro Assembler page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.